aws/karpenter-provider-aws/designs/provisioner-priority.md

-# Provisioner Priority
+# Prioritizing Provisioners

 ## Goals

-- Allowing a mechanism to describe provisioner prioritization to enable provisioner defaults over more specific provisioner requirements
+- Allowing a user to describe a logical ordering to their provisioners
-- Allowing provisioner fallbacks when highly-constrained provisioners do not meet the pod criteria
+- Allowing a user to set defaults and/or fallback orderings for their provisioners

 ## Use Cases

 1. Creating a strongly preferred default provisioner that will always be attempted first, except when more specific configuration is required.
 This enables scenarios like specifying `kubernetes.io/arch=arm64` for workloads that require this architecture, while preferring `kubernetes.io/arch=amd64` on all other workloads, even if the pod does not contain specific `nodeSelector` constraints.
 This is particularly useful for those that have high numbers of workloads that only work on `amd64` instances but they do not want to have to go and assign the specific architecture-specific `nodeSelector` to each of these workloads.